swiftlang/swift-evolution/proposals/NNNN-unlock-existentials-with-fixed-associated-types.md

 ## Effect on API resilience

 With this proposal, Library Authors should be more considerate when adding more associated types to their publicly exposed protocols.
-That's because PUT inheriting protocols would - under this proposal - gain the ability to become regular ones - [under the right circumstances](#rules-for-put-qualification)).
+That's because protocols that inherit associated type or `Self` requirements would - under this proposal - gain the ability to be used as Types - [under the right circumstances](#which-protocols-would-not-be-usable-as-types)).

-For instance, if we added another associated type to `Identifiable`, a _hypothetical_ `User` protocol in the Standard Library would become a PUT, causing source breakage for clients and potentially inside the module itself.
-Moreover, protocols inheriting `Identifiable` outside of the Standard Library would also be burdened by the PUT restrictions aggravating the problem as a result.
+For instance, if we added another associated type to `Identifiable`, a _hypothetical_ `User` protocol in the Standard Library would become a unusable as a Type, causing source breakage for clients and potentially inside the module itself.
+Moreover, protocols inheriting `Identifiable` outside of the Standard Library would also be unable to be used as Types aggravating the problem as a result.

 To reflect these new guidelines the 7th rule for 'allowed' changes ([protocol section](https://github.com/apple/swift/blob/master/docs/LibraryEvolution.rst#protocols)) will be removed.
 The rule to be changed, states that:
 > A new associatedtype requirement may be added (with the appropriate availability), as long as it has a default implementation.